mattwhite180/mattwhite180/tutorials/docker.md

 docker.credentials.errors.InitializationError: docker-credential-desktop.exe not installed or not available in PATH
 ```

-here is how you can fix it
+here is how you can fix it:
 `rm ~/.docker/config.json`